Decriminalization of same-sex sexual practices: History

-emerged from the empire (Belgium, Luxembourg, Netherlands, some Swiss cantons), but was temporary in others which recriminalized in part (some Italian states) or in whole (Germany, Spain) in the 19th or 20th century.
+emerged from the empire (Belgium, Luxembourg, Netherlands, some Swiss cantons), but was temporary in others which recriminalized same-sex practices in part (some Italian states) or in whole (Germany, Spain) in the 19th or 20th century.
 It is the exception rather than the rule that civil law systems criminalized homosexuality.
-Former French colonies are less likely than British ones to criminalize homosexuality, although such laws have been added in some colonies that adopted French criminal codes, including Egypt, Tunisia, and Lebanon.
-The Ottoman Empire is often considered to have decriminalized homosexuality in 1858, when it adopted a French-inspired criminal code, but Elif Ceylan Özsoy argues that homosexuality was already decriminalized and this change of law actually penalized homosexuality more harshly than before, because it introduced higher penalties for public displays of same-sex affection.
+Former French colonies are less likely than British ones to criminalize same-sex practices, although such laws have been added in some colonies that adopted French criminal codes, including Egypt, Tunisia, and Lebanon.
+The Ottoman Empire is often considered to have decriminalized homosexuality in 1858, when it adopted a French-inspired criminal code, but Elif Ceylan Özsoy argues that homosexuality was already decriminalized and this change of law actually penalized same-sex practices more harshly than before, because it introduced higher penalties for public displays of same-sex affection.